-From a modeling perspective, aggregation of interactions often may not be an appropriate approach for systems with asynchronous activity or which evolve continuously in time.
+From a modeling perspective, aggregating interactions often may not be an appropriate approach for systems with asynchronous activity or which evolve continuously in time.
 See~\cite{Valdano2018} for an investigation of biological contagions, \cite{yang2018} for a study of influential users in social networks, \cite{zino2016,zino2017} for a generalization of the formalism of `activity-driven networks' to continuous time, \cite{Motegi2012} for a study of rankings in competitive sports, and~\cite{Flores2018} for a general continuous-time framework for temporal networks.
 In many cases, contacts in a temporal network can have a noninstantaneous duration, and it can be important to take such information into account~\cite{Onnela2007,moro2015}.
 For example, the phone-call data that were studied in~\cite{Grindrod2014} require contacts to exist for the duration of a phone call.
 In other cases, interactions can be instantaneous (e.g., a mention in a tweet, a text message, and so on), and their importance decreases over time~\cite{Burt2000,laub2015}.
-For many types of temporal networks (e.g., feeds on social media), there is also a decay in attention span when it comes to reacting to posts~\cite{Hodas2012,lerman-digg2,lerman2016information}.
+For many types of temporal networks (e.g., feeds on social media), there is also a decay in attention span for reacting to posts~\cite{Hodas2012,lerman-digg2,lerman2016information}.

-In the present paper, we introduce a framework to model temporal networks in which the strength of a connection (i.e., a tie) can evolve continuously in time.
+In the present paper, we introduce a framework for modeling temporal networks in which the strength of a connection (i.e., a tie) can evolve continuously in time.
 For example, perhaps the strength of a tie decays exponentially after the most recent interaction.
-(A similar idea that takes a node-centric perspective is the decay that occurs in some point-process models, such as Hawkes processes \cite{laub2015}.)
-Our mathematical formulation of such `tie-decay networks' allows us to examine them using analytical calculations and to implement them efficiently in real-world applications with streaming data.
-We showcase our formulation by computing continuous-time PageRank centrality scores for both a synthetic temporal network and a temporal network that we construct from a large collection of Twitter interactions over the course of a year.
+(One can also use point-process models like Hawkes processes \cite{laub2015} to examine similar ideas from a node-centric perspective.)
+Our mathematical formalism of such `tie-decay networks' allows us to examine them using analytical calculations and to implement them efficiently in real-world applications with streaming data.
+We showcase our tie-decay formalism by computing continuous-time PageRank centrality scores for both a synthetic temporal network and a temporal network that we construct from a large collection of Twitter interactions over the course of a year.